 Hot-dip galvanizing is essentially a process that coats steel with a protective layer of zinc alloy to protect it from corrosion.
 Not only is it a relatively simple and cost-effective process, but the resulting benefits will last for decades.
-Let’s take a look at the galvanizing process from start to finish.

 First and foremost, the steel itself must be thoroughly inspected to ensure that drainage and venting requirements are met.
 It wouldn’t do to have a flawed product at the outset.

 Before the galvanizing process can begin, the steel must be cleaned as thoroughly as possible.
 This isn’t just for appearances.
 The zinc coating simply can’t bond with a steel surface if foreign materials are present.
 There are several steps to cleaning: